isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 I. Epidemiology II.
 Control III.
 Classification IV.
 Treatment V. Research.
 It was extensive and a guideline agreed upon by the international leprosy community at that time.

-In particular, at the moment when I saw Ⅱ., the control, I was struck with a shock similar to dizziness.
+In particular, at the moment when I saw point Ⅱ, the control, I was struck with a shock similar to dizziness.
 It said: “Leprosy is not an individual disease, but a general public health problem in leprosy endemic areas.
 It is necessary to establish a leprosy control policy based on the principles of public health without fear or prejudice” and “It is desirable that special leprosy laws and regulations be abolished and that leprosy be legislated along the lines of other infectious diseases in the general public health regulations”

 1954 was three years before I got sick, wasn't it?
 Leprosy is not a special disease?
 Special leprosy laws abolished?
 The report astonished me as if heaven and earth had been turned upside down.